IOT-DSA/dslink-python-hue/README.md

-# Python Hue DSLink
+# Philips Hue DSLink
-This is a simple codebase to base simple polling DSLinks from.
+A DSLink to control Philips Hue lightbulbs and other products via the Philips Hue bridge API.